There are now 2 possible online modes for units:

-- Students are able to (1) understand the major philosophical, regulatory and institutional changes that have occurred in Australian employment relations; (2) describe key social and economic factors that have contributed to these changes; (3) explain the role of the key actors and their relationships in the Australian employment relations system; (4) identify the effect of changes in Australian industrial relations, especially since 1996, on the role of the key actors and various institutional arrangements affecting the practice of Australian employment relations; (5) understand the significance and effect of emerging issues in Australian employment relations; (6) demonstrate writing skills through the preparation of a case based report and oral communication skills by leading a discussion and through participation in tutorials; and (7) develop information literacy and interpersonal skills by gathering evidence from a range of academic sources and through participation in a team project.
+Students are able to (1) explain the major philosophical, regulatory and institutional changes that have occurred in Australian employment relations; (2) describe key social and economic factors that have contributed to these changes; (3) explain the role of the key actors and their relationships in the Australian employment relations system; (4) demonstrate writing skills and oral communication skills; and (5) demonstrate information literacy.

 - Unit rules